Bachelor of Kinesiology (BKin)

 Mode of Delivery: In Person

-KPE200H1 - Physical Cultural Studies: Theories, Bodies, Politics, Contexts and Praxis
+KPE200H1 - Physical Cultural Studies: Society, Bodies and Politics

-This course builds on KPE 100 and examines the study of physical culture alongside social and cultural theories regarding the ways in which human life is organized, produced, reproduced and experienced.
-Attention is given to how studies of physical culture provide answers to questions such as what it means to live in a society structured by power relations that privilege some and form the bases of injustice for others.
-A range of sociological, philosophical, humanities and cultural theories are used to illustrate how physical culture, sport and kinesiology are affected by historical, political and social structures and processes of knowledge production that reproduce hegemonic systems based on normativity, colonialism and racism, patriarchal capitalism, neoliberalism, speciesism, ecocide, biopedagogies and scientization.
-We will discuss ways in which resistance/s to these hegemonic systems can move us towards a more equitable physical culture, sport and kinesiology.
+This course examines the study of physical culture alongside social theories to examine the ways in which physical culture and kinesiology are organized and experienced.
+Attention is given to how physical culture studies can provide answers to questions such as; what does it means to engage in physical culture and kinesiology in societies structured by power relations that privilege some people and forms of knowledge, while forming the bases of injustice and exclusion for others?
+A range of sociological, philosophical, humanities and cultural theories are used to illustrate how physical culture and kinesiology are affected by historical, political and social structures, which can reproduce hegemonic systems based on gender normativity, colonialism, racism, capitalism, neoliberalism, speciesism, ecocide, and scientization.
+We will discuss ways in which these hegemonic systems can be resisted and challenged to open up spaces for reflexivity, freedom and social transformation in physical culture, sport and kinesiology.

 Prerequisite: KPE100H1